 The curriculum follows the best practice of the Early Years Foundation Stage Framework and Enhanced English National Curriculum.
 With the Cambridge International Examination (CIE) accreditation, Dulwich College Seoul offers the IGCSE programme and its International Baccalaureate World School status enables students to proceed thereafter with the IB Diploma programme.

 Korea International School is a co-educational international school for students K-12.
 Established in 2000, KIS has slowly grown and expanded to presently include three campuses, including one in Gaepo (southern Seoul) and Jeju Island.

-Its main campus located in Bundang, a suburban residential area right outside of Seoul.
-As one of the top international schools in Seoul, KIS offers an American-based curriculum to its students and offers a high quality, university preparatory education in which English is the medium of instruction.
+Its main campus is located in Bundang, a suburban residential area right outside of Seoul.
+As one of the top international schools in Seoul, KIS offers an American-based curriculum to its students and offers a high-quality, university preparatory education in which English is the medium of instruction.

 Yongsan International School is an international Christian school for students K-12.
 Located in Hannam-dong, Yongsan-gu, in the heart of the foreign community in Seoul, YISS is one of the smaller international schools in South Korea (with a student population of around 1000 students) but remains one of the most competitive international schools in Seoul.

 Fully accredited by both the Western Association of Schools and Colleges (WASC) and the Association of Christian Schools International (ACSI) and recognized by the Seoul Metropolitan Office of Education (SMOE), the school aims to instill in each student a passion for truth, a commitment to excellence, and an appreciation for diversity.
 Its facilities include a modern auditorium, music room, gymnasium, weight training room, indoor swimming pool, playground, soccer field, and basement parking facilities.